Train to Busan: Spin-off

 In 2016, Gaumont acquired the rights for the English-language remake of the film from Next Entertainment World.
 In 2018, New Line Cinema, Atomic Monster and Coin Operated were announced to be the co-producing partners for the remake, with Warner Bros.
 Pictures distributing worldwide, except for France and South Korea.
 Indonesian director Timo Tjahjanto is in talks to helm the film, while Gary Dauberman adapts the screenplay and co-produces the film alongside James Wan.
 In December 2021, the film's official title was revealed to be The Last Train to New York, scheduled to be released on April 21, 2023.
 However, in July 2022, Warner Bros. removed the film from the release schedule with Evil Dead Rise, another New Line Cinema film, taking its original release date.

-On June 26, 2025, James Wan tells to Entertainment Weekly that the film is a passion project for them and Wan confirmed that the Last Train to New York is not a remake but more of a spin-off and he also add that the film is set at the exact same time as the original film.
+On June 26, 2025, James Wan told Entertainment Weekly that the film was a passion project for them and confirmed that the Last Train to New York would not be a remake but more of a spin-off and he also add that the film would be set at the exact same time as the original film.